-The Michigan Geological Repository for Research and Education at Western Michigan University archives rotosonic core samples obtained by faculty members of the Department of Geosciences who are mapping the glacial geology of southwestern Michigan.
+The Michigan Geological Repository for Research and Education at Western Michigan University archives rotosonic core samples obtained by faculty members of the Department of Geological and Environmental Sciences who are mapping the glacial geology of southwestern Michigan.
 This work, part of the Michigan Geological Survey's mapping program, is carried out through the National Cooperative Geologic Mapping Program.
 This program has funded geologic mapping through competitive grants for more than two decades.

 Dr. Alan E. Kehew has successfully obtained grants from the NCGMP’s STATEMAP, Great Lakes Geologic Mapping Coalition and EDMAP programs for several years to provide detailed geological maps.
 They show geologic materials and structures that can be used to: